 - Discoloration of the tooth

 You might also notice your tooth darkening after having a root canal performed.
-This happens when your dentist hasn’t cleaned the canals properly and missed a tiny bit of pulp.
-But, again, there are solutions for discoloration like whitening treatments, crowns, and veneers.
+This happens when your dentist hasn’t cleaned the canals properly and missed some pulp.
+But, again, there are solutions for discoloration, like whitening treatments, crowns, and veneers.

 In addition, they have multiple canals, so the procedure takes longer.
 These factors also make it tougher to perform the surgery, making it more expensive.

 Avoiding a root canal is a bad idea because the infection can further destroy your teeth and lead them to crack or break, and you will have to have it extracted.
-If this is the case, it would be best to get a bridge, implant, or partial denture.
+If this is the case, getting a bridge, implant, or partial denture would be best.

 There are disadvantages to having a root canal; for example, devitalizing the tooth makes it weaker, and you will have to maximize your oral hygiene routine.
 It can also cause discoloration of the tooth, which can be embarrassing.